![]() |

 np.random.seed(seed)

-You'll write a script to download a portion of the Speech Commands dataset.
-The original dataset consists of over 105,000 WAV audio files of people saying thirty different words.
-This data was collected by Google and released under a CC BY license, and you can help improve it by contributing five minutes of your own voice.
+To save time with data loading, you will be working with a smaller version of the Speech Commands dataset.
+The original dataset consists of over 105,000 audio files in the WAV (Waveform) audio file format of people saying 35 different words.
+This data was collected by Google and released under a CC BY license.

 if not data_dir.exists():